krunch3r76/entropythief/README.md

 this application exposes undocumented parts of the Python API to handle specific events in a novel way and to filter providers. see the code for details (elaboration to follow).

 ```
+TO DO: video demonstration
 TO DO: UI view of log messages or other interesting network activity
 TO DO: a discussion of randomness and the difference between random bits vs random number generators.
-TO DO: further modularize/abstract view to facilitate porting and daemonization
 TO DO: windows compatible routines for named pipes (and UI)
-TO DO: detail design e.g. my original, self developed mvc model, etc
-TO DO: develop a market strategy for better rates
+TO DO: develop an improved market strategy for better rates
-TO DO: video demonstration
-TO DO: improve comments
-TO DO: document flow
 ```

-CREDITS TO ADD TO SOURCE: Intel provided the inline assembly to obtain random int64's from the processor.
+CREDITS TO ADD TO SOURCE: Intel provided the inline assembly to obtain random int64's from the processor. entropythief was inspired by its predecessor golem app: https://github.com/reza-hackathons/gandom. the splash screen ascii art was obtained from:

 Reflections:
 Randomness (exotic) is expensive.
 To get enough of it I think you literally have to steal it!
 This is a problem entropy thief is working on but as of yet it serves as a POC with components that can be implemented in other apps where randomness or other features need to be leveraged.